softkave/fimidara-server-node/notes/now.md

   - [ ] go
 - [ ] log errors from express error handler
 - [ ] stripe-like versioning
+- [ ] Use per request transactions.
+Reason is ops like usage records are recorded irrespective of whether request fails or not
 - [ ] server should crash on unhandled rejection
 - [ ] fix all cyclic deps cause they are silent corruptions
 - [ ] file transformation options